chevah/geck/content/defects-tech-debt.rst

-The comment should be descriptive enough so that when you are reading the code while working on your task it will help you decide whether to go look for the details of the ticket or just ignore it, as is not related to what you are doing now.
+The comment should be descriptive enough so that when you are reading the code while working on your task it will help you decide whether to go look for the details of the ticket or just ignore it, as it is not related to what you are doing now.